 The tax policy debate in the first part of 2003 focused on a range of tax cuts.
 In February, the Administration included a set of tax cut proposals with its budget plan; the entire package proposed to reduce taxes by an estimated \$1.57 trillion from FY2003 through FY2013.
 The President's proposals include a stimulus package, some additional tax cuts, and permanent extension of the 2001 tax cut.
-On May 6, the House Ways and Means Committee approved H.R.
-2, the Jobs and Growth Tax Relief and Reconciliation Act, containing an estimated \$550 billion in tax cuts over the period 2003-2013.
-The full House approved the bill on May 9.
-On May 8, the Senate Finance Committee approved S. 2 (later replaced by S. 1054), a package of tax cuts and revenue-raising measures that would reduce taxes (and increase outlays) by a net amount of \$350 billion over 2003-2013.
-The full Senate approved a modified version of the bill (now H.R.
-2, amended) on May 15.
-On May 23, both chambers approved a conference agreement containing \$320 billion in tax cuts and \$30 billion in spending increases.
-None of the revenue-raising items in the Senate bill were included in the final bill.
+On May 9, the House approved H.R.
+2, the Jobs and Growth Tax Relief and Reconciliation Act (JGTRRA), containing an estimated \$550 billion in tax cuts over 10 years.
+On May 15 Senate approved its own tax cut plan as a modified version of H.R.
+2. On May 23, both chambers approved a conference agreement containing \$320 billion in tax cuts and \$30 billion in spending increases.
 The President signed the measure into law on May 28, P.L.
 108-27.
+As 2003 continues, congressional tax policy deliberations appear focused on more narrow issues than broad tax cuts, including pension tax policy; international tax issues; energy taxation; permanent repeal of the estate and gift tax; and expansion of JGTRRA's child tax credit provisions.